dotnet/docs/docs/core/compatibility/serialization/6.0/json-source-gen-api-refactor.md

 ---
 # JSON source-generation API refactoring

-We updated the APIs that the output of the JSON source generator calls to make them easier to extend with new features in the future.
+The APIs that the output of the JSON source generator calls have been refactored.
+The refactoring makes them easier to extend with new features in the future.
 Projects that explicitly use the JSON source generator and were compiled with .NET 6 RC 1 or earlier will fail with run-time exceptions when run on the .NET 6 RC 2 runtime.

 ## Previous behavior

-Projects that were compiled using the .NET 6 RC 1 or earlier version of the STJ source generator and library run as expected.
+Projects that were compiled using the .NET 6 RC 1 or earlier version of the System.Text.Jason (STJ) source generator and library run as expected.

 ## New behavior